 Types of treatment

-Women with PCOS may undergo any of the following types of treatment:
+People with PCOS may undergo any of the following types of treatment:

 - Diabetes medications: Some diabetes medications, Metformin in particular, help treat PCOS symptoms by changing how the body reacts to insulin.
-This can help decrease the amount of facial and body hair that someone with PCOS might have, and in some cases, it helps women start ovulating again.
+This can help decrease the amount of facial and body hair that someone with PCOS might have, and in some cases, it helps people start ovulating again.

-- Androgen-blocking medications: Women who aren’t trying to become pregnant can take certain medications that block the production of androgen.
+- Androgen-blocking medications: People who aren’t trying to become pregnant can take certain medications that block the production of androgen.
 Androgen-blocking medications help decrease excess facial and body hair growth, and clear up PCOS-related acne.

 - Cyst aspiration: The doctor uses a needle to puncture and drain fluid from the cysts.
 This procedure generally has a fast recovery time and minimal complications.